Get all the latest data for Makassar

 We also aim to be fully transparent, so below we've listed the authoritative sources we used, and explained how we used them and the methods behind our estimates.

-PP No. 18/2021 (JDIH BPK RI) Indonesia's official implementing regulation for land rights and registration.
-We used it to define what rights foreigners can legally hold in Makassar.
-We cross-checked foreigner eligibility clauses with ministerial and immigration rules.
+PP No. 18/2021 (JDIH BPK RI) Indonesia's official implementing regulation on land rights, registration, and foreign eligibility.
+We used it to define what rights foreigners can hold in Indonesia, including Hak Pakai and strata units.
+It served as the legal backbone for every foreign-ownership question in this article.

-ATR/BPN Decree 1241/2022 The formal ministerial decision setting minimum price floors for foreigners.
-We used it to pin down the IDR 2 billion threshold for South Sulawesi.
-We triangulated values with reputable secondary summaries.
+ATR/BPN Decree 1241/2022 The formal ministerial decision setting minimum price floors foreigners must meet to buy property by province.
+We used it to confirm the IDR 2 billion minimum purchase price for landed houses in South Sulawesi.
+We also used it to explain the transfer and inheritance conditions for foreigner-held property.

-Permen ATR/BPN No. 18/2021 Official publication portal for Indonesian regulations.
-We used it to understand procedural rules for land rights.
-We avoided relying on blog-style interpretations.
+Permen ATR/BPN No. 18/2021 (peraturan.go.id) Indonesia's official regulation publication portal for the ministerial rules that sit under PP 18/2021.
+We used it to understand procedural rules on how land rights are granted and managed.
+It helped us avoid relying on blog-style interpretations of the rules.

-Directorate General of Immigration The government body in charge of visas and stay permits.
-We used it to ground what valid immigration documents means in practice.
-We cross-checked with PP 18/2021 requirements.
+Directorate General of Immigration (Imigrasi) Indonesia's official government body in charge of visas and stay permits.
+We used it to clarify what "valid immigration documents" means in the context of property purchase.
+It grounded our discussion of which visa categories satisfy the PP 18/2021 requirement.